 Before we head over to see what the app looks like, we have to note that Speedtest has no clients that include the VPN service on desktop devices.
 The feature is only available on mobile.

 Also, Ookla states how easy it is to use the VPN feature on their application.
-In fact, it’s too easy, nothing extra special about it can be found.
+In fact, it’s too easy; nothing extra special about it can be found.

 Sometimes less is good, but in this case, it’s definitely not.
 The simplicity of Speedtest VPN is one of the main problems we faced during our tests.

-We tried the Android version, and to be honest; we weren’t that satisfied.
+We tried the Android version, and to be honest, we weren’t that satisfied.
 It’s too basic and lacks every single feature a VPN should have.
 Take a look:

 Connecting to a server took quite some time.
 While this isn’t the slowest VPN to establish a connection we’ve encountered, it’s still too slow.
-It took it almost 10+ seconds to connect, and it’s a nearby server.
+It took almost 10+ seconds to connect, and it’s a nearby server.

-The design is very simple and lacks ever single feature a VPN should provide.
+The design is very simple and lacks every single feature a VPN should provide.
 The settings section has nothing to do with the VPN service, only a help section that redirected us to their official website.

-Finally, one of the main issues of both Free and Premium versions is that a user is only allowed to use Speedtest VPN on one device simultaneously with the same account.
+Finally, one of the main issues of both the Free and Premium versions is that a user is only allowed to use Speedtest VPN on one device simultaneously with the same account.